 Health Benefits:

 Sambar is typically made with lentils and a variety of vegetables, making it a good source of protein and fiber.
-If prepared without sugar or jaggery (which some variations may use), sambar is naturally sugar-free and low in carbohydrates.
+If prepared without sugar or jaggery (which some variations may use), sambar is naturally one among the sugar-free, low-carb south indian foods.
 It’s best enjoyed with low-carb dishes like ragi dosa or steamed vegetables.

 Carbs: